The College Dropout: Recording

 The song "School Spirit" was censored for the album because Aretha Franklin would not allow the rapper to sample her music without censorship being promised.
 It was revealed by Plain Pat that there were around three other versions of the song, but West disliked them.
 Pat said in reference to the Franklin sample: "That song would have been so weak if we didn't get that sample cleared".
 In 2011, an uncensored version of the track was distributed online.

 West finished recording around December 2003, according to his older cousin and singer Tony Williams, who was recruited by the rapper two weeks before the album's deadline to contribute vocals.
 Williams had impressed West by singing improvisations to "Spaceship" during one of their drives together.
 The singer later recounted recording with West for The College Dropout at the Record Plant: "I get in, go in the booth, start vibing out on 'Spaceship' and finished it up.
 At that point he was like, 'Ok, Well let me see what you do on this song.'
 I think that's when we did 'Last Call.'
 One song lead to another, and by the end of the weekend, I was on like five songs.
-Then we did the 'I'll Fly Away' join".
+Then we did the 'I'll Fly Away' joint".
 In a January 2020 interview with GQ, West revealed that around 30 to 40 percent of the album was recorded on a Roland VS-1680.